nicholasricci/docker-php/README.md

-# php-73-apache-mysql
+# docker-php

-Base image of php:7.3-apache with extension pdo and pdo_mysql installed and enabled.
+Base image of php with extension pdo and pdo_mysql installed and enabled.